 Joined this College in the Inter Science class in 1924-25.
 B. Ag. in 1928.
 Did Research in Sakrand.
 Ph.
 D. (London) in 1936.
+Now acting as Agricultural Chemist and Soil Physicist in Sind.

 Norton, Esther, (Miss)

 B. A. from this College in 1932.
 Proceeded for further studies in Education to Great Britain.
 Now a Lecturer in Psychology in the Maclagan Training College for Women, Lahore.